Renan-07/ristorante-italiano/README.md

 <br>

-Once the website was uploaded I came across some minor errors that were easy to fix.
+Once the website was deployed I used the W3C Validator Services to check for errors and came across some minor errors that were easy to fix.
 This errors included:

 Percentage set within the iframe element to define width and height.
 Despite making the map work as intended by me, corrected that by displaying the width and height withing a style property.